Mingxuel/SecondDesktop/README.md

 &ensp;The Second Desktop is a toolbox, it will make your work more comfortable.
 &ensp;The Windows Start Menu is a collection of application shortcuts, it is quick and also stupid.
 &ensp;Maybe you have such a story on your body:
-&ensp;&ensp;One day my manager give me a project, I found this project modify environment variables frequently.So every day I need to open the "Control Panel",then click "System and Security",then click "System", then click "Advanced system settings", then click "Environment Variables".That`s ok, because I think I just need to keep open the window all day long and through those steps once a day.
+&ensp;&ensp;One day my manager give me a project, I found this project modify environment variables frequently.So every day I need to open the "Control Panel",then click "System and Security",then click "System", then click "Advanced system settings", then click "Environment Variables".Thats ok, because I think I just need to keep open the window all day long and through those steps once a day.
 &ensp;&ensp;BUT!
 BUT!
 &ensp;&ensp;My f**king second finger and my obsessive heart command me close the window everytime.So i have to run the f**king steps all day long.
 &ensp;&ensp;Finally, I'm tired of it, so I developed easy-environment tool,yeah,that`s so easy, I just need click app and open, the environment that what i needs will shown to me,those are easier edit, I loved this tool so much, and this makes me proud.
 &ensp;&ensp;And another problem happened, the project need me to edit Registry, yeah, that`s not hard, i just need keydown win+R, and input regedit, and the Registry Editor will be opened,but the f**king path...